MaxWave: Rapid maximum likelihood wavelet reconstruction of non-Gaussian features in gravitational wave data: METHODS

-\subsection{Downsampled, Heterodyned Wavelet Transforms}
+\subsection{Downsampled, heterodyned wavelet transforms}

 We speed up the initial wavelet transform of the whitened data in the Fourier domain using downsampling and heterodyned calculations.
-The TF$\tau$ map calculated at full resolution is highly oversampled as the non-orthogonal wavelets significantly overlap in time.
-In our heterodyned transforms (Figure \ref{fig:TFtau_map}), we adopt a coarser time resolution where the downsampled time spacing is $\Delta t' = \Delta t (N/N_t)$ and the number of time slices are $N_t = 2^5/\tau$.
-Downsampling ensures that the heterodyned TF$\tau$ map would be closer to critically sampled in time and could reduce the $\Delta t$ overlap by up to two orders of magnitude depending on the $\tau$ layer.
+The TF$\tau$ map calculated at full resolution by placing wavelets at every $\Delta t$ and $\Delta f$, is highly oversampled as the nonorthogonal wavelets significantly overlap in time.
+In our heterodyned transforms (Fig. \ref{fig:TFtau_map}), we adopt a coarser time resolution using the wavelet inner product in Eq. (\ref{eq:Mij}), maximized over $\Delta \phi$ to choose the downsampled spacing.
+For small $\Delta t_0$, $\Delta f_0$ and $\Delta \tau$, we can expand